qrvey/partner-portal/docs/admin/admin-qrvey-console.md

 ![37admin](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/admin/Administering+Qrvey+Composer/newimg/37admin.png#thumbnail)

-All of the other sections, Data Links, Reports, Page Builder, Workflows, Web Forms and Settings can also be turned off.
+All of the other sections, Data Links, Reports, Dashboards, Automation, Web Forms, and Settings can also be turned off.
 However, it is important to take into consideration that if sections like Datasets and Web Forms are turned off, creators won’t be able to create or have access to any datasets to work within any other section of the Business Analytics Application.
 Each section has an information icon where each of the features is explained, so Administrators can refer to this when deciding which sections and features to make available to their Creators.

 ![38admin](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/admin/Administering+Qrvey+Composer/newimg/38admin.png#thumbnail)

 ![39admin](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/admin/Administering+Qrvey+Composer/newimg/39admin.png#thumbnail)

-For Workflows, Administrators can decide to turn on/off any of the available triggers, actions or conditions depending on the datasets type they will be using, and the automated flows they need to build, using their specified datasets.
+For Automation/Workflows, Administrators can decide to turn on/off any of the available triggers, actions or conditions depending on the datasets type they will be using, and the automated flows they need to build, using their specified datasets.
 For example, if Creators need to set up an alert system for metrics they might use the Scheduling Trigger along with the If Metric conditions.
 They wouldn’t have a use for any of the Quiz conditions like If Retry, If Score, If Rank, so these can be turned off.
 If Creators are only going to work with Database Connections, they would mostly use actions such as Get Data, Post Data and Submit Data.
 They wouldn’t have a use for actions like Insert Record, Update record, Delete Record, which only work for data inside the Qrvey system.

 ![40admin](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/admin/Administering+Qrvey+Composer/newimg/40admin.png#thumbnail)